maxhougas/arma1button/README.md

 - Immediately check your email and update the steamguard file.
 - Run it from the top again.
 If you're fast enough it should accept the code.
 - Working directory is arma:.../Arma\ 3\ Server; however, most action takes place in arma:.../Arma\ 3\ Server/mods.
-- ArmA binaries can be updated by invoking updatearma.sh.
+- ArmA binaries can be updated by invoking armaupdate.sh.

 ## Mods
 - The listmods and listmissions files are both of the following format